doergestim/satellite-security/Labs/blueLabs/DefendingOdyssey/DefendingODYSSEY_API_And_DoS-Protection.md

 ![image](/Assets/BLab1/BLab1-6.png)

 If you've made it this far, it means that the docker was successfully built.<br>
-Next, we need to launch Wireshark.<br.
+Next, we need to launch Wireshark.<br>
 Open a new terminal and run the following:

 ```bash